-- What is the realtionship between electron configuration and the placement of elements on the periodic table? - What is the reltionship between the position of elements on the periodic table and their physical and chemical properties? - How do you explain the characteristic properties of transition metals based on their electron configuration?
+- How do you explain the realtionship between electron configuration and the placement of elements on the periodic table? - How do you analyze the reltionship between position of elements on the periodic table and their physical and chemical properties?

 Enduring Understanding